Managing Terraform State Locks for Spatial Data: Orphaned-Lock Recovery and Prevention

 }

-# GitHub Actions retry with spatial-aware backoff
+# GitHub Actions: spatial-sized lock wait with backoff

 - name: Terraform Apply with Retry